nosqlbench/nosqlbench/adapters-api/src/main/resources/workload_definition/parsed_op_api.md

-# Command API
+# ParsedOp API

 In the workload template examples, we show statements as being formed from a string value.
 This is a specific type of statement form, although it is possible to provide structured op templates as well.

-**The Command API is responsible for converting all valid op template forms into a consistent and unambiguous model.** Thus, the rules for mapping the various forms to the command model must be precise.
+**The ParsedOp API is responsible for converting all valid op template forms into a consistent and unambiguous model.** Thus, the rules for mapping the various forms to the command model must be precise.
 Those rules are the substance of this specification.